Real inspirations from real life

 James Altwies Producer, Editor, Writer, Keeper

 James got out of town and met his future wife in 1992.
 After doing their time in undergrad, he and his now wife migrated to Madison, WI for grad school and they never left.
 Over the years James has build several ventures (some more successful than others) and even found himself working in the medical device industry as a risk advisor.
-Suck it, Sister Mary Lenora.
-Oh yeah, and lots of trauma therapy.
+Oh yeah, and consuming lots of trauma therapy.

 And now, finally, he has this misfit chosen family and couldn't be happier.